mini-services/miniurl/docs/contribution.md

 ### How can I run a local postgres database for development purposes?
 -   Make sure you have Docker installed
 -   Run `docker run -d --name postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 postgres`
--   On .env.development, comment the InMemory Storage section and uncomment the Relational Storage section
+-   On .env.development, comment the InMemory Storage section and uncomment the Postgres Storage section
 ## Project structure

 ![Project Structure](assets/project-structure.svg)